 Research shows that the average human being should sleep for 7 if not 8 hours.
 While most people know this, a few adhere to it.
 Whatever reasons you have for not achieving enough 7-hour rest, you ought to know that this can have adverse effects on your health in the long run.

-If you constantly find it hard to get enough rest, it could be due to health conditions such as insomnia which you need medical attention.
+If you constantly find it hard to get enough rest, it could be due to health conditions such as insomnia.
 Another thing that may make you lack sleep is anxiety.
 Especially during this pandemic, with cases rising and affecting loved ones, it may be challenging for some people to sleep at night.
+That said, as the pandemic has caused a rise in the cases of insomnia and anxiety, several people have taken a liking to products like Blessed CBD öl that are known to ease symptoms of both insomnia and anxiety.
+Since several studies are known to highlight the benefits of CBD oil (it can help alter serotonin levels without causing psychoactive effects that make you feel high), many people are believed to have opted for this option.

 Fortunately, the following tips can help you get enough sleep during this pandemic.